-The spread of organisms is in principle a natural process.
-It is, however, limited by natural geographical barriers.
-Human activities have breached those barriers and have transferred species into areas far beyond their natural range - intentionally and unintentionally (Box 1).
-With increasing global trade the introduction of alien species outside their natural range speeded up and now raises concern about biological homogenization (Capinha et al., 2015), threatening of native species and ecosystems, threats for humans, their health, and economic aspects (Nehring et al., 2009).
-The human introduction of alien species, in particular invasive ones, poses a serious threat to the guiding principle of the trilateral Wadden Sea policy “to achieve, as far as possible, a natural and sustainable ecosystem in which natural processes proceed in an undisturbed way” (CWSS, 2010b; see also Bouma et al., 2011).
-Most alien species became inconspicuous residents and cannot be eliminated without causing collateral damage to the ecosystem.
-And more alien species are likely to come.
-This could lead to an increasing number of species and diversity in the Wadden Sea but may also cause biotic homogenization with other areas (Reise et al., 2005; Nehring et al., 2009).
-Although so far there is no evidence for extinction of native organisms by aliens species in the Wadden Sea area (Wolff, 2000; Buschbaum et al., 2012), some alien species have the potential to alter dominance structures, habitats and trophic regimes, such as e.g., the Pacific oyster Crassostrea gigas and the Japanese seaweed Sargassum muticum (Reise et al., 2005, Figure 1) (for C. gigas compare report "Beds of blue mussels and Pacific oysters").
+The spread of organisms is in principle a natural process, which is limited by natural geographical barriers.
+However, human activities have breached those barriers and have – intentionally and unintentionally – transferred species into areas beyond their natural range (Table 1).
+With intensified global trade, the spread of species outside their natural range was accelerated and now raises concern about biological homogenization (Capinha et al., 2015), threatening of native species and ecosystems, and human health and economic issues (Nehring et al., 2009).
+The anthropogenic introduction of alien species, in particular invasive ones, seriously violates the guiding principle of the trilateral Wadden Sea policy “to achieve, as far as possible, a natural and sustainable ecosystem in which natural processes proceed in an undisturbed way” (CWSS, 2010; see also Bouma et al. 2011).
+Most alien species became inconspicuous residents and cannot be removed without causing collateral damage to the ecosystem, and more alien species are likely to come (Seebens et al., 2017).

 ”Native species" refers to a species, subspecies or genetically distinct populations, occurring within its natural range (past and present).

-Invasive alien species
+Invasive alien species2

-"Invasive alien species" means an alien species whose introduction and/or spread threaten biological diversity (For the purposes of the present guiding principles, the term "invasive alien species" shall be deemed the same as "alien invasive species" in decision V/8 of the Conference of the Parties to the Convention on Biological Diversity.).
+"Invasive alien species" means an alien species whose introduction and/or spread threatens biological diversity (For the purposes of the present guiding principles, the term "invasive alien species" shall be deemed the same as "alien invasive species" in decision V/8 of the Conference of the Parties to the Convention on Biological Diversity.).

 "Introduction" refers to the movement by human agency, indirect or direct, of an alien species outside of its natural range (past or present).
 This movement can be either within a country or between countries or areas beyond national jurisdiction.